NVIDIA/terraform-provider-ngg/docs/resources/resource.md

 ### Required

-- `name` (String) The name/symbol for the object within Shoreline and the op language (must be unique, only alphanumeric/underscore).
+- `name` (String) The name/symbol for the object within NVIDIA Mission Control autonomous hardware recovery and the op language (must be unique, only alphanumeric/underscore).
 - `value` (String) The Op statement that defines a Metric or Resource.

 ### Optional

 - `description` (String) A user-friendly explanation of an object.
+Defaults to ``.
 - `params` (List of String) Named variables to pass to an object (e.g. an Action).

 ### Read-Only